-One of my friends (and ex-colleague) in France is a graphic designer.
-He helped me render it visually, and here is the result:
+A graphic designer helped me render it visually, and here is the result:

-To go further: lots of great information about inspections on this page.
+- lots of great information about inspections on this page about QC basics.

 FINAL RANDOM INSPECTIONS – How is quality controlled before shipment?

 Most consumer goods exported from low-cost Asia to Europe and the USA are inspected randomly.
 For example, for an order of 8,000 pieces, only 200 samples are selected for inspection.
 How can an inspector draw valid conclusions after checking some pieces at random?